Board of Trustees

 TRUSTEE

 Sarah Lee O’Brien, MD is a double board-certified physician specializing in the reduction of suffering from chronic pain, trauma, addiction, and mental health disease.
 Her clinical practice focuses on empowering patients through the integration of ancient traditions of healing, modern medicine, and evidence-based neuroscience.
 With her background and training in cognitive neuroscience, acupuncture, Reiki, sound healing, breathwork and meditation, her clinical goal is to widen access to treatment approaches which address the root causes of chronic illnesses rather than simply addressing outward symptoms, specifically in underserved populations.
 She serves on the Pathways to Partnership Physician Leadership Development Program for new associate physicians at Kaiser Permanente as well as volunteering on St. James’ Medical Advisory Board, on the Committee on Trustees, and the Executive Committee.
-Sarah and her husband Jack are parishioners at St. James’ and parents of Ramsay (Kindergarten) and Beau (KRP).
+Sarah and her husband Jack are parishioners at St. James’ and parents of Ramsay '29 and Beau '30.
 In her free time, she loves playing tennis, boxing, spending as much time with her family outdoors as she can, traveling, and exploring the unknown.

 EFFIE TURNBULL SANDERS